SALVATION & SANCTIFICATION Pastor A. W. Weckeman LATEST REVISION 4/19/2022

 The process of sanctification is multifaceted.
-The Bible contains many key doctrines, which (when applied,) play vital roles in the process of sanctification.
-Fundamental teachings which are to the essential transformation called for in (Rom.12:1-2); principles which influence every area of our lives (spirit, soul, and body).
+The Bible contains many fundamental doctrines, which (when applied) play vital roles in sanctification.
+Underlying teachings essential to the transformation called for in (Rom.12:1-2); principles that influence every area of our lives (spirit, soul, and body).

-These numerous teachings all work together toward the same goals; instructing the believer concerning the necessity of dying to self-life and yielding daily to the indwelling Holy Spirit; allowing Him to expose those things which hinder our relationship with the Lord.
-Learning to identify “strongholds” both the obvious and the subtle.
-A problem recognized can be a problem solved.
+These numerous teachings all work together toward the same goals, instructing the believer concerning the necessity of dying to self-life and yielding daily to the indwelling Holy Spirit.
+Allowing Him to expose those things that hinder our relationship with the Lord—learning to identify both the obvious and the subtle “strongholds.”

 “For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds;)…” (2 Cor.10:4).

 Before salvation, we lived “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience…” (Eph.2:2).
 During that time, we formed an unbiblical mindset.

-Strongholds are corrupt concepts and beliefs that have taken root in the mind, resulting in ungodly thought patterns, which in turn cause a distorted perception of both physical and spiritual reality.
-This accounts for the strong exhortation to all born-again believers found in, (2 Cor.10:4-5).
+Strongholds are corrupt concepts and beliefs rooted in the mind, resulting in ungodly thought patterns, which in turn cause a distorted perception of both physical and spiritual reality.
+This reality accounts for the strong exhortation to all born-again believers found in (2 Cor.10:4-5).

-Prior to salvation the insidious influence of an ungodly society, along with unbiblical religious teaching and traditions, had thoroughly shaped our lives; our way of thinking.
+Before salvation, the insidious influence of an ungodly society, along with unbiblical religious teaching and traditions, had thoroughly shaped our lives, our way of thinking.
 These sinful thought patterns were ingrained in our mind over the years as strongholds.
 The sobering reality is that the deformities of sin continue to mar the soul long after salvation.

 Strongholds must be pulled down and replaced.

-Strongholds, whether they are from the past or present must be recognized, pulled down and replaced with God’s truth; if not, they will hinder your relationship with the Lord and stifle spiritual growth.
+Whether they are from the past or present, strongholds must be recognized, pulled down, and replaced with God’s truth; if not, they will hinder your relationship with the Lord and stifle spiritual growth.